PierreBerger/indy-test/README.md

-# 🚀 Fastify-starter
+# 🚀 Indy tech test

-Fastify starter template with Typescript, Prisma and Vitest
+Indy test tech using fastifty-starter template with Typescript, Prisma and Vitest

 ### Requirements